Renault 4: Name reuse (2025)

 In 2021, it was announced that a namesake of the Renault 4 would be introduced during the 2020s as the "4ever", a compact crossover cousin of the forthcoming all-electric Renault 5 E-Tech.
-It will be built alongside the 5 EV at Renault ElectriCity, a union of three existing Renault factories in northern France that is planned to produce 400,000 EVs per year by 2025.
-The 4ever is based on the same CMF-B EV platform as the 5 EV; because the platform shares 1/2 of its components with the existing CMF-B platform, production costs are expected to be 2/3 of the current Zoe.
+It would be built alongside the 5 EV at Renault ElectriCity, a union of three existing Renault factories in northern France that was planned to produce 400,000 EVs per year by 2025.
+The 4ever is based on the same CMF-B EV platform as the 5 EV; because the platform shares 1/2 of its components with the existing CMF-B platform, production costs are expected to be 2/3 of those for the current Zoe.